jakearmijo/next-ArmijoPortfolio/blogposts/launch-portfolio-site.md

 </br>

 I watched this **[incredible tutorial](https://explorers.netlify.com/learn/nextjs)** by Cassidoo and I applied it to my site in order to get it up and running with a basic Netlify URL.
-The process for Netlify to add my custom domain after I had purchased it from google domains posted below.
+The process for Netlify to add my custom domain after I had purchased it from google domains is posted below.

 ### Step By Step How To - Netlify

 1. In your Netlify console, navigate to your site and click Domain Settings.
-Click the green button "Add custom domain".
+Click the green button "Add a custom domain".
 2. It will prompt you to provide the name of the domain you have bought.
 For example **<https://www.jakearmijo.com>**.
 3. Verify that you are the owner of the domain.
 4. Click "verify".
 5. You will be redirected to your domain settings where you will see your domain.
-You will see that your domain will have a warning, to ask you to "check your DNS configuration".
+You will see that your domain will have a warning, asking you to "check your DNS configuration".
 Click to Options -> Set Up Netlify DNS.
 6. Add domain - Netlify will ask you to re-verify your domain name
 7. Add DNS records - The DNS records for your Netlify sites will be configured automatically.
 I did not have an email account with the domain so I skipped this part.
-8. Activate Netlify DNS - Nelify will give you names of their name savers.
+8. Activate Netlify DNS - Nelify will give you the names of their name savers.
 Keep them open and head to google domains.

 </br>